 - Element 3 is additional (top up) funding to pay for further support costs.

 E1 and E2 are paid directly to specialist colleges by the ESFA, using data from the previous year’s ILR returns.
-These two elements are called place funding, not linked to individual students.
+This is place funding, not linked to individual students.
 E3 is paid by the local authority agreeing the placement with the college.